-\paragraph{Differential Privacy} Conventionally, privacy-preserving ML focuses on releasing differentially private model weights, most commonly via DP-SGD, which clips per-sample gradients to bound sensitivity and injects noise during optimization~\cite{song2013dpsgd,abadi2016deep}.
+\paragraph{DP Training} Conventionally, privacy-preserving ML focuses on releasing model weights with DP guarantees, most commonly via DP-SGD, which clips per-sample gradients to bound sensitivity and injects noise during optimization~\cite{song2013dpsgd,abadi2016deep}.
 However, this approach often incurs substantial utility loss, particularly on larger models.
-A recent survey~\cite{demelius25} emphasizes that DP in deep learning is fundamentally challenged by the high-dimensionality of the model.
+A recent survey~\cite{demelius25} attributes the difficulty of DP in deep learning to the model's high-dimensionality, while recent analysis~\cite{ertan2026fundamental} identifies a worst-case noise floor on DP-SGD that precludes strong privacy and high utility together.
 As a result, competitive utility under DP is often achieved either with relaxed privacy budgets, or relying on public data.
-This is evident in private image classification. \citet{tramer2021dp} show that lower dimensional classifiers on fixed features often outperform end-to-end DP training. \citet{de2022unlocking} demonstrate that scaling and careful tuning improve DP-SGD performance, yet strong utility at tight budgets ($\epsilon\approx1$) is achieved primarily via fine-tuning pretrained models.
-More recently, \citet{tang2025differentially} push the training-from-scratch utility of DP-SGD by learning priors generated from random processes.
+This is evident in private image classification. \citet{tramer2021dp} shows that lower dimensional classifiers on fixed features often outperform end-to-end DP training. \citet{de2022unlocking} demonstrates that scaling and careful tuning improve DP-SGD performance, yet strong utility at tight budgets ($\epsilon\approx1$) is achieved primarily via fine-tuning pretrained models.
+More recently, \citet{tang2025differentially} pushes the training-from-scratch utility of DP-SGD by learning priors generated from random processes.
 This achieves the SoTA accuracy of 72.32\% on CIFAR-10 at $\epsilon=1$ and 43.33\% on CIFAR-100 at $\epsilon=3$, still far from non-private baselines.
 Finally, a recent benchmark~\cite{mokhtari2025dpbenchmark} explicitly separates settings with and without public data and highlights that large public pretraining is crucial for competitive utility.